rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 1.0.0, Cargo considers `0.x.y` to be compatible with `0.x.z`, where `y ≥ z`
 and `x > 0`.

-It is possible to further tweak the logic for selecting compatible version, using several requirements operators, though it shouldn't be necessary most of the time.
+It is possible to further tweak the logic for selecting compatible version using special operators, though it shouldn't be necessary most of the time.

 ### Caret requirements